kuzzleio/documentation/README.md

 EX: `createDocument.js` / `createDocument.go` / `...`

-Now in markdown just add `[code-example=create-document]` where you want.
+Now in markdown just add `[code-example=createDocument]` where you want.
 When metalsmith will build, te code-example tag will be remplaced by the code in each code example files.

 ## Override markdown
 Because each languages supported for SDKs can have specifications, It's possible to override markdown.